MadSkunky/PhoenixRising/README.md

 HAVEN RECRUITS COME WITH WEAPONS AND ARMOR: Overrides Vanilla settings for Hero&Legend difficulty. <i>Can be turned off in the Config.</i>

 FESTERING SKIES RETOLD: Completely rewritten the story of Festering skies - finally it makes sense and aligns properly with game lore.<i>Can be turned ON in the Config.</i>

-BRUTAL LEGEND: Slightly increases deployment on Legend difficulty to better live up to its name. <i>Can be turned ON in the Config.</i>